Current paralegal opportunities can be found on the LawCareers.Net Jobs page.

 In summary the role of the paralegal is rapidly becoming recognised as its own profession, a change necessitated by economic pressures that are not going to go away.
 For graduates, it’s the obvious alternative if they cannot go on to the LPC/BPTC and a great way to get the kind of experience that employers value even if becoming a solicitor or barrister remains the goal.
-James O’Connell, chief executive of the Institute of Paralegals (IoP), confirms that firms increasingly require paralegal experience of applicants.
+James O’Connell, head of policy at the Institute of Paralegals (IoP), confirms that firms increasingly require paralegal experience of applicants.
 “It’s partly a way of testing applicants,” he explains.
 “But it’s also because after a year’s practical experience, you’re a hundred times more useful on day one of a training contract.”

 Leontia concludes: "Being a paralegal is great experience.
 While it may not guarantee you a training contract, it’ll certainly open doors.”
 Leontia used LawCareers.Net when applying for paralegal jobs - follow in her footsteps by finding current paralegal opportunities on our Jobs page.

 For more information, visit the IoP website or www.careerparalegal.org.